Sergei Korolev: Space program

+Despite having achieved one successful flight of the R-7 rocket, Korolev still faced opposition from some officials to his plan of launching a satellite.
+In August 1957, he proposed letting the Central Committee make the call.
+Because no one wanted to risk losing the prestige to the United States, Korolev's satellite launch was finally approved.
+In September, a second successful flight of the R-7 was made, and 6 October was established as the target date for launching PS-1, the first of the Object PS-type satellites.

-Sputnik 1 was designed and constructed in less than a month by the Tikhonravov group, with Korolev personally managing the assembly at a hectic pace.
-The satellite was a simple polished metal sphere no bigger than a beach ball, containing batteries that powered a transmitter using 4 external communication antennas.
-Sputnik 1 was successfully completed and launched into space on 4 October 1957 using a rocket that had successfully launched only once before.
-It was the very first artificial satellite of earth.
+The lead designer of Object PS was Mikhail S. Khomyakov, and its deputy designer was Oleg G. Ivanovskiy.
+It was constructed in less than a month by the Tikhonravov group, while Korolev personally managed the assembly at a hectic pace.
+The satellite was a simple polished metal sphere no bigger than a beach ball, containing batteries that powered a transmitter using four external communication antennas.
+Korolev moved the launch date two days early, fearing a preemptive launch of their own satellite by the United States.
+PS-1 was successfully launched into space on 4 October 1957 as Sputnik 1, becoming the first artificial satellite of the Earth.

+For security reasons, the names of chief individuals in the Soviet space program became a secret.
+They were allowed to prepare a report detailing the design and construction of Sputnik 1, however, which was published anonymously by Pravda on 9 October.
+Korolev also began writing other articles under the pseudonym "Professor K. Sergeyev".

-International response to the accomplishment was electrifying, and political ramifications continued for decades.
-Nikita Khrushchev — initially bored with the idea of another "Korolev rocket launch" — was pleased with this success after the wide recognition, and encouraged launch of a more sophisticated satellite less than a month later, in time for the 40th anniversary of the October Revolution on 3 November.
+The Soviet government initially had a low-key response to the success of the launch.
+International reaction was electrifying and tumultuous, however, which the Soviets later capitalized on.
+Political ramifications of the accomplishment continued for decades.
+Nikita Khrushchev—initially bored with the idea of another Korolev rocket launch—was pleased with this success after the wide recognition, and encouraged launch of a more sophisticated satellite less than a month later, in time for the 40th anniversary of the October Revolution on 3 November.

 Korolev and close associate Mstislav Keldysh wished to up the ante of building a second, larger satellite by proposing the idea of putting a dog on board, which sufficiently caught the interest of the Soviet Academy of Sciences.
 This new Sputnik 2 spacecraft had six times the mass of the Sputnik 1, and carried the dog Laika as a payload.
 The entire vehicle was designed from scratch within four weeks, with no time for testing or quality checks.
 It was successfully launched on 3 November and Laika was placed in orbit.
 There was no mechanism to bring the dog back to Earth; the dog died from heat exhaustion after five hours in space.